 - 9.3 How will my child be prepared to move on to his or her next college and/or educational placement? - additional transition visits (for both parents / carers and child) - next teacher or course leader to see child in current setting or team area - parents / carers and children introduced to teachers / TA as appropriate - teachers meet to pass on information including academic and social needs, specific strategies that work, medical details - post-transition links and support between children and Foundry College will be kept.
-It is important to us that pupils remain part of the Foundry family when they move on. - 9.4 How will you support a new school or college to prepare for my child? - meet and discuss individual needs whether the child has an EHC plan or not - suggest new establishment come to visit child in current setting - share good practice and strategies with new establishment staff - TA may accompany visits to new establishment - vulnerable child transition programme is offered by some establishments - teachers meet to pass on information including academic and social needs, specific strategies that work, medical details - all academic progress reports will be forwarded to the correct contact - 9.5 What information will be provided to my child's new college/educational placement?
+It is important to us that pupils remain part of the Foundry family when they move on. - 9.4 How will you support a new school or college to prepare for my child? - meet and discuss individual needs whether the child has an EHC plan or not - suggest new establishment come to visit child in current setting - · share good practice and strategies with new establishment staff - TA may accompany visits to new establishment - vulnerable child transition programme is offered by some establishments

-- The school file, including SEND information e.g., IEPs and SEND support arrangements

-- Attendance data

-- Data about behaviour

-- In discussion with parents / carers, Foundry College will share records of interventions, impact, assessments (including teacher assessments, statutory assessments and other standardised tests carried out), diagnosis and strategies that have been developed and been successful.

-- Safeguarding information if appropriate

-9.6 How will Foundry College prepare my child for the transition to further education or employment?

-- careers advice and support are offered to Year 10/11 pupils and are incorporated as part of the curriculum timetable for all Year 11s - pupils will be offered work experience and college placements where suitable, tailored to individual requirements - pupils are supported with visits to careers fairs

-10. Who can I contact to discuss my child?

-- tutor

-- SEN Lead

-- Headteacher

-- Moving on co-ordinator

-- class teachers

-10.1 Who would be my first point of contact if I want to discuss something about my child or if I am worried?

-Pupil's tutor or SEN Lead in the first instance

-10.2 Does Foundry College offer any specific support for parents / carers and families (such as Family Support Workers?)

-- informal support through telephone, Teams or meetings if required - the college can contact the Family and Parenting Team and /or SENDIASS (previously Parent Partnership) - Theraplay - Signposting to useful literature or support courses and /or agencies

-10.3 What arrangements does Foundry College have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?
+- teachers meet to pass on information including academic and social needs, specific strategies that work, medical details - all academic progress reports will be forwarded to the correct contact - 9.5 What information will be provided to my child's new college/educational placement? - The school file, including SEND information e.g., Support Plans and SEND support arrangements - Attendance data - Data about behaviour - In discussion with parents / carers, Foundry College will share records of interventions, impact, assessments (including teacher assessments, statutory assessments and other standardised tests carried out), diagnosis and strategies that have been developed and been successful. - Safeguarding information if appropriate - 9.6 How will Foundry College prepare my child for the transition to further education or employment? - careers advice and support are offered to Year 10/11 pupils and are incorporated as part of the curriculum timetable for all Year 11s - pupils will be offered work experience and college placements where suitable, tailored to individual requirements - pupils are supported with visits to careers fairs - 10.
+Who can I contact to discuss my child? - tutor - SEN Lead - Headteacher - Moving on co-ordinator - class teachers - 10.1 Who would be my first point of contact if I want to discuss something about my child or if I am worried? - Pupil's tutor or SEN Lead in the first instance - 10.2 Does Foundry College offer any specific support for parents / carers and families (such as Family Support Workers?) - Foundry College employs a full-time Family Support Worker - informal support through telephone, Teams or meetings if required - the college can contact the Family and Parenting Team and /or SENDIASS - Theraplay - Signposting to useful literature or support courses and /or agencies - 10.3 What arrangements does Foundry College have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?
 Foundry College keeps in regular contact with outside groups and agencies and we are happy to put parent / carers in touch with relevant contacts.
-These include:

-- SENDIASS (previously Parent Partnership)

-- Sensory Consortium Service

-- ASSIST

-- SEND Voices Wokingham

-10.4 What arrangements does Foundry College have for feedback from parents / carers, including compliments and complaints?
+These include: - SENDIASS - Sensory Consortium Service - ASSIST - SEND Voices Wokingham - 10.4 What arrangements does Foundry College have for feedback from parents / carers, including compliments and complaints?